Basic Information about Air Quality SIPs

 - Who is responsible for enforcing a SIP?

-A State Implementation Plan (SIP) is a collection of regulations and documents used by a state, territory, or local air district to reduce air pollution in areas that do not meet National Ambient Air Quality Standards, or NAAQS.
+A State Implementation Plan (SIP) is a collection of regulations and documents used by a state, territory, or local air district to implemenent, maintain, and enforce the National Ambient Air Quality Standards, or NAAQS, and to fulfill other requirements of the Clean Air Act.

 EPA has established the National Ambient Air Quality Standards for six "criteria" air pollutants - which are widespread common pollutants known to be harmful to human health: